Brain-Tumor-Segmentation/brain-tumor-segmentation-using-deep-neural-networks/README.md

 The models were trained using 3 approaches:
 1) The first approach is a hybrid system within which we use Sobel operator which is an Image Processing technique for edge clarification and a modified U-Net which is a Deep Learning Neural Network for training.
-2) The second approach proposes a V-Net model architecture for tumor segmentation.
+2) The second approach proposes V-Net model architecture for tumor segmentation.
-3) The third approach proposes a W-Net model architecture for tumor segmentation.
+3) The third approach proposes W-Net model architecture for tumor segmentation.

-## 4. Experimentation and Results
+## 4. Experimentation

 1. HGG consists of data of 210 patients.
 The models were trained in batches of 50 patients.
 2. Data split into 3:1:1- 60% images for training, 20% images for testing, and 20% for validation.